Danielratmiroff/myblog/posts/chess-ai.md

 [Source code](https://github.com/Danielratmiroff/chess-ai) ![Github](https://raw.githubusercontent.com/Danielratmiroff/myblog/master/images/linkicon.svg)

-**What does it do?**
+## What does it do?

 - Plays "good" moves
-- Beats other players
+- Beats other player
-- Speaks when beating other players
+- Speaks when beating other player

 ## How?